Summer Photo Workshop Around Iceland

 • Accommodation 9 nights including 2 nights in Reykjavík at the beginning and end of the trip.

 • All transportation in a spacious 4×4 vehicle.

 • Full board: lunch and hot dinners during the tour and in Reykjavik before and after the tour.

 Skarphedinn Thrainsson (Skarpi), Pro Landscape Photographer and Tour Operator native to Iceland.
-He’s specializing his exquisite photography work on the Icelandic Nature including volcanoes, ice caves, animals and landscapes.
+He’s specialising his exquisite photography work on the Icelandic Nature including volcanoes, ice caves, animals and landscapes.
 Skarpi also runs a publication among other projects in Iceland.
-Skarpi has vast experience in hiking, traveling, driving, and photographing the raw Icelandic landscape.
+Skarpi has vast experience in hiking, travelling, driving, and photographing the raw Icelandic landscape.

 phone: +354 6174550